 “We all started Googling this strange word ‘Jesus,'” one church member told reporters.
 “He seems like a pretty cool guy, but yeah—there’s a time and a place, and this was clearly not it.”

 “The book of Proverbs says ‘Whoever keeps his mouth and his tongue keeps himself out of trouble,'” the popular preacher and author wrote in his statement of apology.
 “Well, I’ve gotten myself in a whole heap of ‘oopsy-daisy’ here.
 But God doesn’t want us to be defined by our failures, but rather by our words of victory.”

-“It won’t happen again,” he promised.
+“It won’t happen again, I promise,” he said.